ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 and #2) where we assume #1 is an ALTO map service, and #2 is a filterable service.
 There are 3 ALTO clients (Client 1, Client 2, and Client 3) that are connected to the ALTO server.
-Each client maintains a single HTTP connection with the ALTO server and uses the TIPS view to retrieve updates.
+Each client maintains a single HTTP connection with the ALTO server and uses the TIPS view to retrieve updates (see the arguments in {{single-http}}).
 Specifically, a TIPS view (tv1) is created for the map service #1, and is shared by multiple clients.
-For the filtering service #2, two different TIPS view (tv2 and tv3) are created upon different client requests.
+For the filtering service
+#2, two different TIPS view (tv2 and tv3) are created upon different client
+requests.

 # TIPS Updates Graph